menvdamm/MScThesis/README.md

 This repository contains the code, data and results obtained during my thesis.
 Note that not all data is available here, the raw NCBI downloads, the SARS-CoV-2 fasta files and metadata json were to big to put on GitHub.
 The complete data is available on Zenodo: https://doi.org/10.5281/zenodo.6621827.
 If you only want to look at the results you don't really need these files.

-If you want to run the entire pipelie completely from scratch, the python scripts for Influenza should be run in this order:
+If you want to run the entire pipeline completely from scratch, the python scripts for Influenza should be run in this order:
 - Data.py
 - Alignment.py
 - Conservation.py